 If your job requires you to carry lots of items or equipment every day—in style, of course—then a sedan’s trunk or subcompact’s hatch is not enough for you.
 With an SUV, not only do you get bigger cargo space, but you can also configure your car’s space to suit your carrying needs.

-Are you worried that your cargo may to heavy?
-Have faith in your car’s engine to do the heavy work.
-While some smaller SUVs have a minimum of 2.0-liter engine under their hood, more gigantic rides can have 6.2-liter V8 engines that can crank out at least 400 horsepower.
+Are you worried that your cargo may be too heavy?
+Have faith in your car’s engine to do the work.
+While some smaller utility vehicles have a minimum of 2.0-liter engine under their hood, more gigantic rides can have 6.2-liter V8 engines that can crank out at least 400 horsepower.
 That’s enough power to pull a mini dump truck with full load every day.

 3. To own a people carrier